Peach Cobbler combines tender juicy peaches with a super easy buttery cake for the perfect dessert recipe.

 - Top with peaches and bake.

 Crazy easy right?
-I love the addition of cinnamon to the batter so it’s in every single morsel but it does alter the color.
-If you’d like a white cake batter, you can certainly sprinkle the same amount of cinnamon over top of the peaches with delicious results!
+I love the addition of cinnamon to the batter so it’s in every single morsel.
+It tends to change the color so if you’d like a white cake batter, you can certainly sprinkle the same amount of cinnamon over top of the peaches with delicious results!

-Yes, peach cobbler freezes beautifully!
-Peach cobbler should be assembled, baked and cooled before freezing.
+Freezing Peach Cobbler: Peach cobbler freezes beautifully!
+It should be assembled, baked and cooled before freezing.
 Once cooled, seal it well and freeze up to 6 months.
 To reheat, simply defrost in the fridge overnight and heat in the oven (or microwave) until warmed.

 - 4 Ingredient Peach Dumplings